tanushreeksh/mini-python-projects/Luna/README.md

 # **Luna** - Voice-Activated Assistant

-**Luna** is a Python voice assistant that responds to commands, plays YouTube music, fetches news, opens websites, and answers general questions using Groq AI.
+**Luna** is a Python voice assistant that responds to commands, plays YouTube music, fetches news, opens websites and answers general questions using Groq AI.

 ### Features